olliephillips/front/README.md

 If some of that looks familiar its because I wanted to give the application similar feel to Ethereum's abigen.

 ## Status

-- Function and events done
+- Constructor, functions & events all done
-- Constructors (new contract) to do
+- Testing to do